-Checking the Restraint Systems
+Checking the Restraint SystemsSafety Belts

 Now and then, make sure the safety belt reminder light and all your belts, buckles, latch plates, retractors and anchorages are working properly.

 Look for any other loose or damaged safety belt system parts.
 If you see anything that might keep a safety belt system from doing its job, have it repaired.
-See Care of Safety Belts on page 411.

 Torn or frayed safety belts may not protect you in a crash.
 They can rip apart under impact forces.
 If a belt is torn or frayed, get a new one right away.